 8. How is your ghee different than other ghee on the market?

 Let us count the ways!
-We source from artisan butter makers, like Sierra Nevada Cheese company.
-We meet all the marks and points desired: We are organic, grassfed, cultured and flame-cooked!
+We are Animal Welfare Certified® and Truly Grassfed®.
+We meet all the marks and points desired: We are glycosphate-free, year-round grassfed, cultured and flame-cooked!
 The butter you start with is half the battle when trying to produce the highest quality ghee on the market.
 The second part is the process.
-We stubbornly continue to use open flame, though it is trickier to make than using a big stainless dairy steam vat.
+We stubbornly continue to use open flame, though it is trickier to make when compared to using a big stainless dairy vat.
 We go this route because of the taste.
 One little taste of Ahara Ghee, next to machine made ghee will tell you why we take the time and the effort to make it this way.
-Additionally, mantra is chanted then played throughout the cooking process, to create the most saatvic (peaceful) environment and energy to be infused into the ghee we feed you.
+Additionally, mantra is chanted and played throughout the cooking process, to create the most saatvic (peaceful) environment and energy to be infused into the ghee we feed you.